oldu73/doc/docs/vscode/vscode.md

 To run `npm` scripts from `package.json` file, click in main central search field of `VS Code` and select `Run Task`.

 ---

+## Word Wrap

+Preferences - Settings - search for 'word wrap' - set it to 'on' and column to '80'.

+---